Español English

 They are dioecious evergreen trees with hanging branches that reach 15 meters (49.2 feet) in height.
 They have long, thin alternate leaves of deep green or whitish color.
 The flowers are small and appear in white or greenish-yellow spikes.
 They bloom in spring.
 The fruits, similar to peppercorns, reddish or purple in color are decorative during fall and winter.

-They are used as isolated specimens in large or medium gardens and in public streets and parks.
-They are ideal for Mediterranean coastal gardens.
+Peruvian pepper is used as isolated specimens in large or medium gardens and in public streets and parks.
+It's ideal for Mediterranean coastal gardens.

 Schinus molle needs full sun or semi-shade exposure.
-They do not resist frost.
+It does not resist frost.

 The soil can be a normal garden soil; they are not picky about the type of soil.
 Planting is done in autumn or winter.

 Water moderately throughout the year waiting for the soil to dry out.
-They are easy to grow trees and resistant to drought.
+American pepper is an easy to grow tree and resistant to drought.

 Images of the tree Schinus molle or Peruvian pepper